milkreator/programming/advprog_2020_07/2_owning/README.md

 # Owning The Abstractions

-A key idea of data abstraction is that interfaces are often more important than implementation.
+A key idea of data abstraction is that **interfaces** are often more important than implementation.
 As long as applications use the interface, the internal implementation can change without breaking the rest of the code.

-This project twists this idea in a slightly different direction.
+This project twists this idea in a slghtly different direction.
 As programmers, we're often at the mercy of what libraries and frameworks provide.
 It is tempting to write code that directly interacts with a library.
 However, in doing so, you introduce a hard-dependency into